ThemeBoy/SportsPress-for-Cricket/readme.txt

 Yes, CSV importers are included with the core SportsPress plugin.
 Go to Tools > Import and choose from one of the SportsPress CSV importers.

 == Changelog ==

+= 1.1.4 =
+* Fix - Did not bat not saving when selecting dropdown in batting section.

 = 1.1.3 =
 * Fix - Extras adding only with string of text after number.